(reading time: 1 hour, 21 minutes)

 “Deal me in,” she said.

 “We’re not actually…” Roary started.
 Teal glared at him.
 “Oh alright.”
 When he was finished pouting he picked a game and started tossing cards to them.
-“The name of the game is lift the seat: leaks are high, cracks are low, stains are wild, and we’re not playing with stenches.”
+“The name of the game be lift the seat: leaks are high, cracks are low, stains are wild, and we’re not playing with stenches.”

 Normally Alast was content to play cards; he wasn’t particularly good at it, but that was because he didn’t quite have the rotation of the hundred and some games pirates played with cards down yet.
 He’d never played lift the seat, but the rules seemed close enough to must wash hands for him to compete.
 When he checked Teal’s face to try and read her reaction to her starting hand he caught a glimpse of something he’d never really seen: an emotion.